mattstermiller/koffee/README.md

 Steps:
 - Clone this repository
-- Open a terminal to the folder and run `.\build.cmd -t install`
+- Open a terminal to the folder and run `.\build install`

 ## Using Koffee
 First of all, take your hand off of the mouse because this is a keyboard tool!
 Once you're familiar with the key bindings, you'll be navigating your files more quickly than you ever could with a mouse.
 If you're familiar with the text editor [VIM](http://www.vim.org/) which is popular among programmers, you should feel at home.